CrystalTechSAS/jcrystal_documentation/server/webservices.md

 # jCrystal Web Services

-With jCrystal one web service is a method:
+With jCrystal one web service (WS) is a method:

 ```java
 package company.example.controllers;